d-michail/python-jgrapht/docs/tutorials/any_graph.rst

   >>>     g.edge_attrs[e]['label'] = str(e)

 The special attribute/property `weight` for the edges is respected.
-This means that writing this property requires the property graph to be weighted.
+This means that writing this attribute requires the graph to be weighted.

 .. nbplot::

   >>> print(g.edge_attrs[e2]['weight'])
-  >>> g.edge_props[e2]['weight'] = 16.0
+  >>> g.edge_attrs[e2]['weight'] = 16.0

-Properties are respected on all importers and exporters (whose format supports attributes/properties).
+Attributes/properties are respected on all importers and exporters (whose format supports attributes/properties).